eillarra/evan/.github/instructions/main.instructions.md

 - Maintainability first: Prioritize code that is easy to read, understand, and modify in the future.

+- Simplicity (KISS & YAGNI): Adhere strictly to the "Keep It Simple, Stupid" and "You Ain't Gonna Need It" principles.
+Always favor the most straightforward, clear solution that meets the requirements.
+Avoid premature optimization and do not add any functionality that has not been explicitly requested.

 Code generation style
 ---------------------